duganchen/podfeeds/README.md

 Or press "." to download them with HTTPie.

 To check a feed for updates, use Lynx's refresh keys (Ctrl+R, or by following links with "x").
-Please note that on most graphical browsers, the equivalent to these Lynx hotkeys is Ctrl+F5.

 ## Troubleshooting